 What Are The Complications Of Low Blood Pressure?

-Following are the complications for low blood pressure;
+Following are the complications of low blood pressure;

 Hypotension may lead to a coma due to a lack of sufficient blood supply to the brain.

 Hypotension, especially the orthostatic hypotension is considered as an independent risk factor for cardiovascular morbidity and all-cause mortality.